cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 ## NetAmount

-NetAmount is the sum of the following items in `LiquidStakingProxyAcc`:
+NetAmount is the sum of the following items that belongs to `LiquidStakingProxyAcc`:

 - Native token balance
 - Token amount worth of delegation shares of all liquid validators
 - Remaining rewards
 - Unbonding balance

-`MintRate` is the total supply of bTokens divided by NetAmount.
+`MintRate` is the rate that is calculated from total supply of `bTokens` divided by `NetAmount`.
-- `bTokenTotalSupply / NetAmount`
+- `MintRate = bTokenTotalSupply / NetAmount`

 Depending on the equation, the value transformation between native tokens and bTokens can be calculated as follows: